-The Derek Blume Memorial Scholarship was established in July 2007 by family and friends of Derek Blume '03.
-Spendable Income from the Derek Blume Memorial Scholarship provides annual scholarships for students enrolled in the Department of Electrical and Computer Engineering in the A. James Clark School of Engineering.
+Family and friends of Derek Blume '03 established the Derek Blume Memorial Scholarship in July 2007 to support students in Department of Electrical and Computer Engineering in the A. James Clark School of Engineering.

 Derek Hans Blume started his journey toward engineering very early in life.
 As a three year old boy, he was already taking basic pieces from his child's tape player and putting it back together.
 Anything that turned, moved or made mechanical sounds had to be explored.
 The washing machine was an endless fascination for Derek, who spent hours watching its cycles.
 As a young teenager, Derek was already working on his mother's MGBs.
 At age 17 he rebuilt the MGB engine and also performed extensive work on the MGB GT, bringing it to a safe and reliable driving condition.
 In middle and high school, Derek found his place in the student body in the technical theater.
 He quickly found an important role in keeping all things electrical working well.
 He also repaired many tools and appliances that otherwise would have been discarded.
 It was in high school that Derek found a penchant for computers.
 Parents told many tales about Derek after discovering that he had taken their computer apart or changed configurations to make improvements.
 Derek was not afraid of what he loved.